irinatu17/Holiday-Planner/README.md

 iii.
 Click on the “Read more” button again to hide the paragraph.

-iv.
-On the laptop device hover over the image to see information about number of days and the price.

 5. Display the image carousel:

 i.
 Go to the “Travel Packages" section.